systemwii/make/README.md

 * **LDFLAGS**: flags for the linker.
 * **ARFLAGS**: flags for the archiver (.a file generator).

 INCLUDES, LIBS, LIBDIRSBNDLE and LIBDIRSLOOSE are automatically passed to the relevant tools.
-MACHDEP is defined in rules/platform.mk.
 See rules/recipes.mk for an outline of what the flags mean.

+> [!WARNING]
+> MACHDEP (defined in rules/platform.mk) used to be specified here, but is now auto-passed in rules/recipes.mk for all compiles and application links, and you are strongly advised to not reinclude it.
+Because if you set `$(MACHDEP)` in LDFLAGS for a library link, this will cause MACHDEP-related symbols to be silently included several times in any final application using it 👻, which can cause a black-screen crash on start with no feedback 💀.
+So don't!

 ## Make Arguments